NathanielHart44/rspdocs/docs/info-endpoints.md

 The response from the `get_player_inventory` endpoint follows a standard format:

-- `success` (boolean): Indicates whether the request was successful (`true`) or if an error occurred during the process (`false`).
-- `response` (object): Contains the inventory information for the player, including owned and available NFTs, owned but not available NFTs, and available but not owned NFTs.
+- `lender_ign` (string): The in-game name (IGN) of the player who lent the NFTs to the player.
+Is `null` if there are no NFTs in the `available_not_owned` category.
+- `owned_not_available` (list): A list of token IDs representing the NFTs that are owned by the player but are currently not able to be used in-game by this player.
+- `owned_and_available` (list): A list of token IDs representing the NFTs that are owned by the player and available to be used in-game by this player.
+- `available_not_owned` (list): A list of token IDs representing the NFTs that are owned by another player but are currently being used in-game by this player.

 Example Response Body (Success):